 Check Out and Move Hotels

-Visit two of the most popular natural attractions in Costa Rica: the Poas Volcano National Park and La Paz waterfall gardens.
-You can visit these on your own if you rented a car.
+Visit three of the most popular natural attractions in Costa Rica: the Poas Volcano National Park, Doka Coffee Estate and La Paz waterfall gardens.
+You can also visit these on your own if you rented a car.

 Then you’ll go to Doka Coffee Estate to learn about how Costa Rican coffee is processed.
 You’ll find out why it’s such good quality, about the plants and the different kinds of coffee.